soxueren/atsd/api/sql/examples/select-all-columns.md

 `SELECT *` can be used to include all available columns in the result set.

-The list of available columns includes datetime, entity, value, and optional series tags, each in its own column.
+The list of available columns includes time, datetime, value, text, metric, entity, and series tags.

 > Note that the `SELECT *` expression includes only a subset of all the pre-defined columns.
 Columns such as `metric.label`, `entity.tags` or `time` should be referenced explicitly.

+> Series tags can be included in the SELECT expression separately using `SELECT tags.{name}` syntax.

 ## Query Without Series Tags